Analysis of error localization of Chebyshev spectral approximations: Extensions

 It is easily seen that $\{\eta(k)\}$ is an $(2n+2)$-periodic sequence, i.e., $\eta(k)=\eta(k+2n+2)$ for each $k\geq n+2$.
 In the following, for simplicity of notation, we set $\theta=\arccos(x)\in[0,\pi]$.
 By using the periodic property of $\{\eta(k)\}$, and after somewhat tedious but quite elementary calculations, we arrive at

 Notice that the first sum on the right-hand side of \eqref{eq:ChebInterpErrorI} is exactly the remainder term of $f_n$, its estimate follows immediately from Theorem \ref{thm:PointErrorProj}.
 For the last four sums on the right-hand side of \eqref{eq:ChebInterpErrorI}, their asymptotic estimates follow by means of Lemma \ref{lem:AsymChebCoeff} and Lemma \ref{lem:DecaySeries}.
-We omit the details of the derivation here since it is lengthy but similar to that of Theorem \ref{thm:PointErrorProj}, and give the final results below: Let $\epsilon>0$ be sufficiently small. \begin{itemize} \item[\rm (i)] If $\xi\in(-1,1)$, then for $x\neq x_j$ we have
+We omit the details of the derivation here since it is lengthy but similar to that of Theorem \ref{thm:PointErrorProj}, and give the final results below: Let $\mathcal{N}(\xi)$ be a small neighborhood of the singularity $\xi$ in $\Omega$ and $|\mathcal{N}(\xi)|\rightarrow0$ as $n\rightarrow\infty$. \begin{itemize} \item[\rm (i)] If $\xi\in(-1,1)$ is not an interpolation point, then for $x\neq x_j$ we have